moka-guys/mokabed/Bedmaker/Pan5346/Pan5346_Logfile.md

 ## replace space with tab for the manually updated rows
 In both data bed and sambamba bed file, the space between columns were replaced with tab.

+## testing
+updated data bed and sambamba bed were testing by running filtering app and coverage app on DNAnexus.
+The apps finished without error.